arschles/go-in-5-minutes/README.md

 # Email Newsletter

-I send out an intermittent email newsletter intermittently with screencasts, additional information and resources.
+I send out an email newsletter intermittently with screencasts, additional information and resources.
 I encourage you to sign up for it at http://www.goin5minutes.com/subscribe/index.html.

 # Issues With Code, Documentation, etc...